 The School Backpack Project

 We assemble the backpacks at a local church.
-Besides Exchange members the North Hill Firemen help us with this project The Exchange members deliver the backpacks to the schools.
+Besides Exchange members the North Highline Firemen help us with this project The Exchange members assemble and deliver the backpacks to the schools.
+The school counselors determines who gets a backpack.
+This is a wonderful project we plan to continue for a long time with the help of the community.

 Toilet Paper Drive